Subscribe Now: 1 Full Year for Only $14.95!

 Is 26.2 miles just a little out of your comfortable range?
 What if we told you that you could get many of the same benefits in an easy to carry half-size?
 Great!
 It sounds like you and the Walt Disney World Half Marathon are perfect for each other.
 2017 is the 20th anniversary of the Half Marathon, and Disney is celebrating...mostly by changing the shirt and medal design.

 If our math is correct, the half marathon is a 13.1 mile event that leads you through the Magic Kingdom and Epcot at the invigorating hour of 5:30 am on the Saturday of Marathon Weekend.
 As with the full marathon, the course is sprinkled with Disney characters and entertainment.

-For the price of that registration you get a Champion long-sleeved tech shirt, commemorative finisher medal, access to a Family Reunion area with live entertainment and characters, and entry to the Cool Down Party at Downtown Disney (see below).
+For the 2017 Half Marathon it will cost you $180 to register (same price as the full marathon, for half the race).
+For the price of that registration you get a Champion long-sleeved tech shirt, commemorative finisher medal, and access to a Family Reunion area with live entertainment and characters.

 Goofy’s Race and a Half Challenge